pangratz/github_downloads/README.md

 # github_downloads

-Simple library to upload files to GitHub repository.
+Simple library to upload files to the Downloads section of a GitHub repository.
 It authenticates via OAuth token to GitHub.
-The token itself will be stored in the file `.github-upload-token` in the root directory of the project.

 ## Installation